LunaNezha/LunaNezha/README.md

 Hey 👋 I'm Luna
 ===========================

-Seasoned front-end developer with over eight years of experience specializing in pharmacy-focused solutions.
-Proven expertise in building scalable systems that enhance patient care and streamline pharmacy management.
-Delivering impactful software solutions with measurable outcomes, such as improving operational efficiency, reducing errors, and elevating user satisfaction.
+Front-end developer with over 8 years of experience delivering tailored solutions in the pharmacy and healthcare sectors.
+Adept at building scalable, web-based platforms that enhance patient care, and streamline pharmacy operations.
+Proficient in optimizing performance, designing secure authentication systems, and creating user-centered applications.

 * 🖥️  See my portfolio at [lunanezha.com](http://lunanezha.com)
 * ✉️  You can contact me at [mahdie.nezhadhosseini@gmail.com](mailto:mahdie.nezhadhosseini@gmail.com)